 News & Events

 The Alliance for Innovation is inspiring innovation to advance communities with the help of our partner Arizona State University.

 Guided by research and real-world experience, the Alliance impacts organizations and communities, changing the way local government performs.
 We are accessible and valuable to all levels of an organization.

-The Alliance for Innovation delivers invigorating content, helps you gain a learning edge and partners with ASU and ICMA to provide industry-leading research.
+The Alliance for Innovation delivers invigorating content, helps you gain a learning edge and partners with ASU to provide industry-leading research.